-The resource consents for the scheme require the Company to convene a stakeholder and iwi/hapū meeting every year for a number of submitters to the consent.
+The resource consents for the scheme require the Company to convene a stakeholder and iwi/hapū meeting every year for interested submitters to the Consent.
 Submitters who have usually attended or been invited to such a meeting include representatives from Ngāti Ruanui, Ngā Rauru Kiitahi, Fish and Game, the Department of Conservation, and the Council.

 This meeting intends to keep the submitters up to date with the significant amount of monitoring undertaken, while also keeping them abreast of any compliance issues that may have arisen.
 These meetings also give the submitters the opportunity to ask questions, and to discuss the monitoring requirements in depth.
-The submitter meeting in the 2022-2023 period was held on 15 June 2023.
-Key stakeholders were present at the meeting, however the Council encourages the Company to continue to engage further in contacting all relevant stakeholders.
+The stakeholder meeting in the 2023/24 period was held on 26 June 2024.
+Key stakeholders were present at the meeting however, the Council continues to encourage the Company to endeavour to engage further in contacting all relevant stakeholders.

-Discussions at the meeting were held relating to the compliance monitoring of the scheme, including progress with lamprey and downstream eel migration, flow and lake level, Glen Nui boat ramp access and lake level and the initiation of a consent condition review by the Council.
+Discussions at the meeting were held relating to the compliance monitoring of the scheme, including updates with lamprey and downstream eel migration, flow and lake level, water quality and aquatic ecology monitoring, trout restocking, sedimentation and boat ramp access.